hashgraph/hedera-mirror-node/docs/configuration.md

 # Configuration

-The four components of the Hedera Mirror Node (Importer, Monitor, REST API and gRPC API) all support loading configuration from an `application.yml` file or via the environment.
+The four components of the Hedera Mirror Node (Importer, Monitor, REST API, and gRPC API) all support loading configuration from an `application.yml` file or via the environment.

 Most configuration settings have appropriate defaults and can be left unchanged.
 One of the important settings that